On some aspects of the discretization of the Suslov problem: Application to : the Suslov problem

 which is different from zero, in general, and consequently the discrete multiplier is not consistent with the continuous one.
 This shows the first claim.

-Concerning the second, it is enough to apply theorem \ref{TeoL}. \end{proof} Therefore, the variational integrators setting generates a second-order consistent method on the {\it dynamical} side (a fact which is interesting, since we are considering a first-order consistent discrete Lagrangian $\tilde l_d$, and therefore we would expect a first-order consistent numerical method in the spirit of \cite{MarsdenWest}) while it is not neccessarily consistent in the {\it algebraic} one.
-Needless to say, this is a drawback in the numerical scheme.
-However, due to the decoupling between the two parts mentioned above (we can obtain the $\omega^{k+1}$ values independently of the $\lambda_{k+1}$'s), we may perform, besides the $\epsilon^2$ reescaling, a discrete shift as described in remark \ref{RemarkLambda}, generating in consequence a $(2,s)$ method for \eqref{EuPoiSus}, and therefore a $(1,s)$ method for \eqref{LdAeqs}.
-Unfortunately, such a shift cannot be understood in general as an alternate choice of the discretization map $\rho$, as long as the particular map is not just a rescaling anymore but involves nonlinear terms depending on the $\om$ variables.
+Concerning the second, it suffices to apply Proposition \ref{TeoL}. \end{proof} Therefore, the variational integrator setting generates a second-order consistent method on the {\it dynamical} side (a fact which is interesting, since we are considering a first-order consistent discrete Lagrangian $\tilde l_d$, and therefore we might expect a first-order consistent numerical method in the spirit of \cite{MarsdenWest}) while it is not neccessarily consistent on the {\it algebraic} side.
+Needless to say, this is a drawback of the numerical scheme.
+However, due to the decoupling between the two parts mentioned above (we can obtain the $\omega^{k+1}$ values independently of the $\lambda_{k+1}$'s), we may perform, besides the $\epsilon^2$ rescaling, a discrete shift of $\lambda(\omega^{k+1})$ as described in remark \ref{RemarkLambda}, generating in consequence a $(2,s)$ method for \eqref{SusPro}, and therefore a ($1,s$) method for \eqref{LdAeqs}.
+Unfortunately, such a shift cannot be understood in general as an alternate choice of the discretization map $\rho$, if this map is not just a rescaling but involves nonlinear terms depending on the $\om$ variables.

-We illustrate these developments by the following discussion and plots.
-Before going into details, we point out that the energy is preserved in nonholonomic dynamics along the solutions.
-This can be easily shown by direct calculation when we define the Lagrangian energy by $E_L=\frac{\der L}{\der\dot g^i}\dot g^i-L(g,\dot g)$, where we consider again the original setting expressed in equations \eqref{LdAeqs}.
-Taking the time derivative of $E_L$, we arrive at

-according to \eqref{LdAeqs}.
-Thus, as long as $g(t)$ is a solution of the Lagrange-d'Alembert equations, we have that $\mu^{\alpha}(g)\,\dot g=0$, and consequently $E_L$ is conserved.
-In the reduced case, using similar arguments it is proven in \cite{FeZen} that the Euler-Poincar\'e-Suslov equations preserve the reduced energy